 “Consumer” does not include a natural person whose personal information has been collected by a business in the course of a person acting as a job applicant to, an employee of, a contractor of, an agent on behalf of, the business

 In other words, the rights of consumers under the CCPA do not apply to data collected within an employer–employee context.

 Assembly Bill 846 (AB 846)

-AB 846 proposes revisions to the non-discrimination statute of the CCPA.
-While this statute currently prevents companies from offering users discriminatory prices or products based on their data preferences, the bill seeks to redefine when this rule is applicable.
+AB 846 proposed revisions to the non-discrimination statute of the CCPA.
+While this statute prevents companies from offering users discriminatory prices or products based on their data preferences, the bill sought to redefine when this rule is applicable.

-The three exceptions to this statute as proposed by AB 846 are:
+The three exceptions to this statute as proposed by AB 846 were: